Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Data Records

-The dataset adopts a hierarchical, inspection-instance-centric directory structure, designed to facilitate efficient access to visual annotations, multimodal sensory data, and associated parameter information.
-The overall structure consists of three primary components: \textit{Annotations}, {\it Other\_modalities}, and {\it Parameters}.
+The dataset is archived in the Zenodo repository \cite{liu2026inspecsafe} and is additionally accessible through Hugging Face repository at \url{https://huggingface.co/datasets/Tetrabot2026/InspecSafe-V1}.
+The repository contains two subsets, \textit{train} and \textit{test}.
+Each subset includes three folders: \textit{Annotations}, \textit{Other\_modalities}, and \textit{Parameters}.
+The same folder organization is used in both subsets.
 A unified README.md file is provided at the root level to describe the dataset's contents and usage instructions.

-\begin{itemize} \item The {\it Annotations} directory stores image data extracted from RGB video along with the corresponding annotation results.
-It is further divided into two subfolders: Normal\_data and Anomaly\_data, representing inspection instances under normal and abnormal conditions, respectively.
-For each inspection instance, representative keyframes are sampled from RGB video and saved as individual image files.
-Each image is accompanied by a polygon-based, pixel-level annotation file in JSON format, along with a corresponding semantic description file in plain text.
-The JSON file contains fine-grained object-level visual annotations, while the text file provides scene-level semantic descriptions and safety-related attributes.

-\item The {\it Other\_modalities} directory contains multimodal sensory data synchronized with the visual frames.
-Data are organized by inspection point, and filenames follow a unified naming convention that encodes key information, including robot ID, inspection point name, modality type, and timestamp.
-This directory includes RGB and thermal videos, 3D point cloud data, acoustic signals, and environmental sensing data such as gas concentration, temperature, and humidity.
-All files are stored in widely used formats to ensure readability and compatibility.